Immiora/the-narrow/wiki/objects/StarOfTheWest.md

 ### Star of the West

-Diamond tiara that [Florence Burton](FlorenceBurton) wore at her Coming of Age soiree hosted by her father [Cyrus Burton](CyrusBurton) on November 18th.
+Large diamond, set in a mithril tiara that [Florence Burton](FlorenceBurton) wore at her Coming of Age soiree hosted by her father [Cyrus Burton](CyrusBurton) on November 18th.

 We were hired to protect the tiara from [Ghost](Ghost).